yannvon/cascadeth/data/Cascadeth.md

 - [ ] Make all nodes archive nodes: bc.cacheConfig.TrieDirtyDisabled
 - [ ] Remove transaction rewards for now
 - [ ] Add two datastructures, one for transactions to confirm (txPool?) and one for tx waiting to be processed -> processing needs to check pool and see if new txs can be imported
+- [ ] Instead of stateRoot and chaning it everywhere, one could imagine updating currentBlock root. (and reverting previous changes)